ollisala/gha-aws-ssm-parameters/README.md

 # gha-aws-ssm-parameters
-Fetch SSM parameters to Environment variable
+Fetch SSM parameters to Environment variable.

+Replaces "-" with "_" and makes environment variable as upper case.

 ### Parameters